-Hands are central to the human experience, and as such, have been the focus of inquiry across many fields, including paleontology and anatomy [291], linguistics [173] and neuroscience [290], to name just a few.
-Ethnographic work has studied how hands are employed in everything from domestic life to industrial settings [8, 131].
+Hands are central to the human experience, and as such, have been the focus of inquiry across many fields, including paleontology and anatomy [292], linguistics [174] and neuroscience [291], to name just a few.
+Ethnographic work has studied how hands are employed in everything from domestic life to industrial settings [8, 132].
 Many hand taxonomies have been proposed, most commonly organized by grip or communication primitives [53], which roughly correlate to functional or expressive uses respectively (see e.g., [68] for a survey of taxonomies).
-Unfortunately, much of this seminal research was completed in a time before computing was common.
-Thus, as a starting point to my research, I wished to know two key questions:
+To add to this seminal body of work, I wished to know two key questions:

-1) What activities do humans perform with their hands in the modern world?
-Armed with such a list, I hoped to focus my technical efforts and better understand how recognition of these activities could be valuable in a computationally-enhanced setting.

-2) Do different hand activities generate characteristic signals?
+- 1) What activities do humans perform with their hands in the modern world?
+Armed with such a list, I hoped to focus my technical efforts and better understand how recognition of these activities could be valuable in a computationally-enhanced setting. - 2) Do different hand activities generate characteristic signals?
 In other words, are hand activities distinct and separable?
 Does a commodity sensor in a smartwatch provide sufficient fidelity to enable robust classification?